 East of Los Angeles, you’ll also find a number of Native American–owned resorts.
-In Highland, San Manuel Casino has undertaken a massive expansion that’s adding new restaurants and shopping, as well as a 432-room luxury resort that was hailed by the Forbes Travel Guide as one of the world’s most anticipated hotel openings.
+In Highland, Yaamava’ Resort & Casino at San Manuel has undertaken a massive expansion that’s adding new restaurants and shopping, as well as a 432-room luxury resort that was hailed by the Forbes Travel Guide as one of the world’s most anticipated hotel openings.
+It is the only AAA Diamond-rated entertainment destination in the Inland Empire, featuring a 17-floor hotel with spacious suites, an elevated pool deck, a Forbes Five-Star-rated spa and salon, and a state-of-the-art theater.
 Along Interstate 10 outside of Palm Springs, Morongo Casino, Resort & Spa is the venue for an annual powwow that brings together tribes for cultural celebrations with dance and song competitions.

 The Coachella Valley is another major center for Native American-owned resorts.
 The Agua Caliente Band of Cahuilla Indians operates three valley casinos and a lavish resort hotel that have earned multiple honors from the Forbes Travel Guide.
 The hotel’s Sunstone Spa received five stars from the guide and is the place to recharge and rejuvenate with such holistic treatments as a coastal seaweed wrap and massages that incorporate desert botanicals.